ulfurinn/wongi-engine/content/docs/matchers.md

 `assert` passes if the block returns a truthy value.

-## Aggregator matchers
+## Aggregates

-Aggregator calculate a value across all matching tokens and pass it forward.
+Aggregates calculate a value across all matching tokens and pass it forward.
 They all have the same base form:

 ```ruby
 aggregate :NewVar, over: :Var, map: ->(token) { ... }, using: ->(values) { ... }, partition: [:Var1, :Var2, ...]